nodepy/nodepy/README.md

 - Better detection of module `.dist-info`
 - Scripts installed by `ppym install` (from the package manifest's `"bin"` key) no longer export a `PYTHONPATH` environment variable
+- To detect the install locations for Node.py modules and scripts, PPYM now uses `pip.locations.distutils_scheme()`

 ### v0.0.17